 “I put ’em out there yesterday.”

 “I think that’s my roll two rows over four down.”

-Once I had the can, I’d find it virtually impossible to delay looking at the film then and there.
+Once I held the can, I’d find it virtually impossible to delay looking at the film then and there.
 (What was I going to do, get back on my motorcycle and drive back to Berkeley and project the film on my funky projector calm as a cucumber?)
 I’d often open up the can while still settling the payment and talking to the technician, attempting to engage in the peaking process while still standing there.
 I’d remove the aluminum top to the round can of film and open the black lightproof paper that would cover the film inside.
 Now the smells of the recently used chemicals would be at their most powerful.
 I was hooked on the smell.

 Making Mistakes Is The Quickest Way To Learn